Where are we now? We are pleased to be offering our Library and Workshops at 1323 S. May Street until our full move to 4700 Kingsessing.

 We will be able to expand our studio offerings and open hours in a larger location at 4700 Kingsessing, Philadelphia, PA.
-The space is undergoing renovations prior to our move-in and we’ll be announcing our 2017 opening date as it nears.
+The space is undergoing renovations and we’ll be announcing our move-in date as it nears.

 Sign up to receive updates here.